komastudios/android-gamesdk/test/memoryadvice/README.md

 }
 ```

-Call the library back with the object to interpret the recommendations.
-"Red"
+One option is to call the library back with the object to interpret the
-warnings suggest that the application frees resources as soon as possible.
+recommendations.

 ```java
 import android.app.Activity;